farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 ## New Paradigm

-Then I realized accessors [could be incrementaly refactored from adapters just like utilites](./2020-11-15-Incremental-Accessors.md).
-This led me to think about cases I would do so and how an accessor could obey the Open-Closed Principle by accomodating specific constraints with generic extension options.
+Then I realized accessors [could be incrementally refactored from adapters just like utilites](./2020-11-15-Incremental-Accessors.md).
+This led me to think about cases I would do so and how an accessor could obey the Open-Closed Principle by accommodating specific constraints with generic extension options.

 This led me to realize that my previous concept of accessors were not services at all.
 They were simply exporting the responsibility of data access and relationship management from the managers.
 My accessors were intrinsically tied to the needs of my managers.
 They implicitly required the same entity relationship assumptions.